Nusrath-Amana/Custom-Macropad/README.md

 ## Introduction

 The Custom Macropad is a versatile input device featuring 17 programmable keys and 1 knob.These keys can be assigned to execute various commands, keyboard shortcuts, and macros, allowing users to automate repetitive tasks on their computers.
 It can be connected via Bluetooth® 4.0 using the ESP32 in BLE mode, making it compatible with various devices such as desktops, laptops, tablets, and smartphones.
 The device includes two USB ports for charging and power output, along with a power management unit ensuring optimal battery life.
-This report presents a comprehensive overview of the Custom Macropad, covering its hardware and software design, implementation, functionality, user interface, performance analysis, and conclusion.

 ### Features and Functionality